Muyun2023/AWS_CDK_LeetcodeMonitor/README.md

 3. Replace with your SES-verified email and destination email.
 Go to AWS console, go to SES service, on the left panel, click on identities under Configuration, and create a new identity
 ![4](https://github.com/user-attachments/assets/edc70d67-4ad2-4c25-bdf0-1fa2538fb481)

 4. Follow and complete the TODO list note in codes.
-Double check the accountId and region, replace them to yours own information.
+Pay attention to the accountId and region, replace them to yours own AWS accountId and deploy region.

-Note: This is currently automatically deployed to one region: us-east-2.
+Currently deployed to one region: us-east-2.
 You can uncomment the deploy.yml to deploy to more prod stages/regions

 ---